 San Diego climate

-The average daily temperature is 70 degrees .
+The average daily temperature is 70 degrees (Fahrenheit).
 During the summer months and into October temperatures up to 85 degrees are not unusual.
-The city averages a mere 10 inches of rain each month and even during the coldest months of December and January, temperatures stay at a mild 68 degrees.
+The city averages a mere 10 inches of rain and even during the coldest months of December and January, temperatures still average a mild 68 degrees.

 Best Time to Fly to San Diego